baumrock/RockMigrations/readme.md

 It is public as of 2022-04-16 because it ships with github workflows that can be used for easy deployment and need to be publicly accessible.

-The readme is not finished yet and some concepts might change until I release RockMigrations officially.
+The readme is not finished yet and some concepts might change until I release RockMigrations officially (planned summer 2022).

 ---